 29. College of William & Mary

-Current students at College of William & Mary have recommended a number of college resources to first-year students who are experiencing homesickness.
+Current students at the College of William & Mary have recommended several college resources to first-year students who are experiencing homesickness.
 Some of these resources include orientation aides, resident aides, and counselors.
-Additionally, the Health Promotion division of the college is proactive and ensures that students feel happy, “through evidence-informed prevention efforts.”
-One of the ways in which it does this is through employing a range of integrative health coaches.
-College Choice names College of William & Mary as the college with the eighth happiest freshmen.
+Additionally, the Health Promotion division of the college is proactive and ensures that students feel happy “through evidence-informed prevention efforts.”
+One of the ways in which it does this is by employing a range of integrative health coaches.
+College Choice names the College of William & Mary as the college with the eighth happiest freshmen.

 28. Drexel University

 The professional services at Drexel University are equipped to deal with homesickness.
-For instance, the counseling services offer a group therapy program in adjusting to college life which addresses homesickness among other common issues.
+For instance, the counseling services offer a group therapy program for adjusting to college life which addresses homesickness, among other common issues.
 Additionally, if students don’t want to attend in-person counseling, they can address their issues with other resources, such as through the peer counseling helpline.
 And there are many accounts from students who have integrated well on campus.
 One example is Keyanna Bynum, who has assured students that the college community is supportive and inclusive.
-The Recovery Village names Drexel University the ninth best college for mental health.
+The Recovery Village names Drexel University the ninth-best college for mental health.

 27. University of Rochester

 Rochester, New York

 A number of trained coaches at the University of Rochester have been equipped to support students through homesickness.
 These coaches are a part of UR Connected, an initiative of the Health Promotion Office that ensures that peer mentors connect students to available college resources.
 The college also provides advice to parents on ensuring that their child fits into student life.
 One piece of advice is not to ask students if they’re feeling homesick since asking could prompt those feelings.
 College Choice names the University of Rochester as the college with the sixth happiest freshmen.

 26. The University of Maine